 Weather can also have an effect on shingle roofing.
 Shingle roofing, being made using tar can lose its flexibility when the temperatures get very cold.

 There are many variables with the type of your house that can lengthen the roofing job.
 However, the sheer square footage of the roof itself decides the replacement timeline.
 Along with the size of the roof, another factor is the pitch of the roof.
-The steeper the roof, the riskier it is to work on it and more precautionary measure and specialized labor and equipment are needed.
-If the pitch of the roof is steep the workers need to have a temporary railing, harnesses, and cleats to install the roofing and installing these and taking them off add to the time it takes to roof.
+The steeper the roof, the riskier it is to work on it and more precautionary measures and specialized labor and equipment are needed.
+If the pitch of the roof is steep the workers need to have a temporary railing, harnesses, and cleats to install the roofing, and installing these and taking them off add to the time it takes to roof.

 Another element of the house that may cause a delay in the installation is where the house is located or if it has some issues with delivering the supplies and shingles.
 But, this might not be something of a surprise since a professional roofing contractor would foresee and plan for any issues arriving due to this issue.

 This is a subject that we seldom think about.
 Of course, this may not be a problem when you are located close to a metro area like we are in Cherry Hill, NJ.
-But, if you are located in a remote area or if you have selected color or item that is unique in arranging the delivery of needed roofing material might take some time.
-Also, if your home is difficult to get to, like at the end of a 100 feet long unpaved driveway might make it challenging for a loaded truck to deliver a bulk of shingle to your doorstep, which may prove costly and time-consuming.
+But, if you are located in a remote area or if you have selected a color or item that is unique arranging the delivery of needed roofing material might take some time.
+Also, if your home is difficult to get to, like at the end of a 100 feet long unpaved driveway might make it challenging for a loaded truck to deliver a bulk of shingles to your doorstep, which may prove costly and time-consuming.
 Aside from such unique challenges material delivery or availability may not pose a major issue.

 The true condition of your roof and what needs to be done to restore it back to health cannot be determined until the old roof is taken off.